prbinu/zcretshare/README.md

 * Use your existing SSH setup and keys; no need to create or manage other kinds of keys.
 * Usable security: Intuitive to use.
 Simple send and receive commands.
 * Stream the secret over a secure tunnel.
 Unlike sharing over IM/email, secrets are not stored on third-party servers or exposed to unauthorized access.
 * Perfect Forward Secrecy (PFS).
 Tools such as PGP uses long-lived encryption keys.
-The long-lived keys are subjected to compromise and can be useed to decrypt previous traffic or the encrypted files stored in the email servers.
+The long-lived keys are subjected to compromise and can be used to decrypt previous traffic or the encrypted files stored in the email servers.
 As a result PGP doesn't have the `forward secrecy` property.

 Limitations:
 * Both sender and receiver have to be online to make this work.